steven4354/email_providers_aggregation/README.md

 ![Alt text](./demoimages/3.png?raw=true "Title")

 Picture 5
-Note on deployed version - because site is hosted on a herokuapp subdomain for demonstration purposes, browsers may tell you to proceed back.
-Feel free to press Advanced and proceed to site to test out application.
+Note on deployed version - since site is hosted on a herokuapp subdomain for demonstration purposes instead of a custom domain, browsers may tell you to proceed back.
+Feel free to press Advanced and Proceed to site if you'd like to utiize the Gmail functionalities.
 Only a minimal amount of information is stored which are acccesstokens and email addresses for access to Google's API.
 Accesstokens will be set to expire in 1 hour.
 ![Alt text](./demoimages/4.png?raw=true "Title")

 Picture 6